Changes to Driver’s Licence and Photo ID Card

 Do I keep my old driver's licence?

-Keep your old card and receipt until your new secure card arrives in the mail, within 14 business days.
+Keep your old card and receipt until your new secure card arrives in the mail, within 14 days.
 Once your new card arrives, destroy your old card, just as you would an old credit card.

 What makes this card more secure?